This is written for folks curious about optimizing a Helium Hotspot placement.

 MINIMIZED CONNECTIONS: Ok, now we’re coming to stuff that doesn’t really matter but you’ll ask about and geek out on anyway.
 How should you connect your hotspot to your antenna?

 This is RF 101 (Radio Frequency): You want a thick, clean, short (5′ or less) cable that goes from your hotspot to your antenna.
-I recommend and use LMR400 from USACoax.
+I recommend and use LMR400.

 If you’re running a cellular backhaul you’ll probably be fine with another LMR variant for the cell antennas (each setup is unique) but you will want to place those cell antennas external to the enclosure.